Introduction to Metaphysics

 Course syllabus

-In the "Continuation des pensées diverses sur la comète" Bayle, commenting on the notion of atheism, links it to three theses: (1) that no human effort can alter, even minimally, the predetermined course of events, (2) that none of the things that happen can ultimately be considered good or bad, and (3) that the ultimate cause of things has no preference for any of its children, does not concern itself with punishing immorality, and does not care to reward virtue.
-In this course, we will discuss all three of these theses, focusing on recent literature and on the contribution that the sciences offer to evaluate them.
+In the "Continuation des pensées diverses sur la comète", Bayle, while commenting on the notion of atheism, relates it to three theses: (1) that no human effort can alter, even minimally, the predetermined course of events; (2) that none of the things that happen can ultimately be considered either good or bad; and (3) that the ultimate cause of things has no preference for any of its offspring, does not concern itself with punishing immorality, and does not care to reward virtue.
+In this course, we will discuss all three theses, focusing on recent literature and the contributions of the sciences in evaluating them—paying particular attention to ideas, hypotheses, and results from game theory, evolutionary theory, and probability theory.

-In the first part of the course (40 hours, 6 CFU), we will first reflect on what various scientific disciplines can tell us about the existence and nature of free will, and then move on to the so-called "evolutionary debunking" of normative realism; in the second part (20 hours, additional 3 CFU), we will instead focus on various versions of the argument from intelligent design for the existence of God (also known as "teleological argument", "physico-theological argument" and "a posteriori argument").
+In the first part of the course (40 hours, 6 CFU), we will first reflect on what various scientific disciplines can tell us about the existence and nature of free will, before moving on to examine the so-called "evolutionary debunking" of normative realism.
+In the second part (20 hours, 3 additional CFU), we will focus on various versions of the intelligent design argument for the existence of God (also known as the "teleological argument," "physico-theological argument," or "a posteriori argument").

 Prerequisites for admission